Bio2Byte/simsapiper/README.md

 How?

-- Identifying conserved secondary structure categories such as helices and β-sheets with **--squeeze “H,E”**, and squeeze MSA towards these regions (note: if H is indicated, it will 		automatically squeeze towards H,I,G).
+- Identify conserved secondary structure categories such as helices and β-sheets with **--squeeze “H,E”**, and squeeze MSA towards these regions
+- DSSP codes representing helices, i.e, H, G and I, are considered the same by SIMSApiper
 - Select threshold for region to be considered 'conserved' with **--squeezePerc**
-- Note: The DSSP codes representing helices, i.e, H, G and I, are considered the same by SIMSApiper.

-Note: There must be at least 3 consecutive conserved columns before it is considered as a conserved region and the pipeline will squeeze towards that region.
+- Must have at least 3 consecutive conserved columns to be considered a conserved region

 ### 7.3 Map DSSP to squeezed MSA
 Output: `results/outFolder/msas/dssp_squeezed_dssp_merged_finalmsa_alignment.fasta`